 Bangkok’s home of the Flying Chicken

-Upon approaching the Flying Chicken, you will see a wall of 3 metre (9ft) tall roosters lined against it.
+Upon approaching the Flying Chicken, you will see a wall of 3 metres (9ft) tall roosters lined against it.
 It looks like some kind of surreal imperial guards, protecting their fortress.
-Greeted at the door, you walk into the hen house, which is actually a large, open air patio, nicely decorated with fairy lights and shrubbery.
+Greeted at the door, you walk into the hen house, which is actually a large, open-air patio, nicely decorated with fairy lights and shrubbery.
 All along the walls are private karaoke rooms (which turned out to cost roughly 500 Thai Baht – $17 USD – for the evening, to rent.
 Karaoke birthday parties, anyone?).
 Near the back and off to one side is a stage, where the best of the best Karaoke singers can soothe your soul with their smooth stylings, while you eat… not.
 It was actually pretty terrible.
 Quite possibly some of the worst karaoke I’ve heard, in fact, but we didn’t come for the music.
 No, No. What we came for lay right in the centre of the patio.
 There was another stage.
-A long and skinny one with ramps, chairs, strange contraptions, and a display case with decorated helmets and busts of roosters proudly on exhibit.
+A long and skinny one with ramps, chairs, strange contraptions, and a display case with decorated helmets and busts of roosters proudly on exhibition.

 As mentioned, the Flying Chicken resides out of the city centre.
 It seemed to be a fairly quiet night when we went (granted it was a Wednesday), and we were the only foreigners in sight.
 Depending on where in the city you are coming from, you would probably be best off getting on the BTS Sky Train and riding out to the Bang Na station.
 It is still a bit of a hike from here, roughly a kilometre more, so a taxi or motorcycle taxi may be ideal in this situation.
 We had decided to walk, though with highway overpasses and construction happening, is was a than less than ideal method, and we decided to cab it home after.